 Forklifts should be thoroughly inspected before every use.
 Daily checks with the shift supervisor are recommended to identify and log any problems or defects.
 Any equipment that requires repair should never be operated.

 A floor marking system can help increase worker safety.
-Use yellow to mark physical hazards, such as areas prone to falling or stumbling, and red to delineate fire hazards, fire equipment and emergency switches.
-Place wayfinders and signs throughout the site to keep pedestrians away from forklift paths, lead forklifts along safe routes, and improve the overall flow of traffic.
+Use yellow to mark physical hazards, such as areas prone to falling or stumbling, and red to delineate fire hazards, fire equipment, and emergency switches.
+Place way finders and signs throughout the site to keep pedestrians away from forklift paths, lead forklifts along safe routes, and improve the overall traffic flow.

 Be aware of the capacity of your forklift and any attachments used.
 Avoid hauling weight that exceeds the counterweight of the forklift.
 Overloading a forklift can cause the rear wheels to rise off the ground and the whole machine to fall over, causing injury to personnel and damage to the equipment and materials.

 When placing loads on the loading dock, be sure to check them for balance.
-Travel with the load tilted backwards and keep forks as low as possible to increase the stability of the equipment, especially when navigating on ramps.
-Use ropes or bindings to secure stacks and heavy loads if necessary and make sure any pallets or skids used are the appropriate weight for the load.
+Travel with the load tilted backward and keep forks as low as possible to increase the stability of the equipment, especially when navigating on ramps.
+Use ropes or bindings to secure stacks and heavy loads if necessary, and make sure any pallets or skids used are the appropriate weight for the load.

 Drive your forklift within the designated speed limits.
 It is important to not stop, turn, change directions suddenly, or move fast when making sharp turns, as these actions can cause the forklift to tip over.
 If your forklift starts to dip, do not try to jump clear of the machine.
 Experts recommend staying in the vehicle, gripping the wheel, and bracing your feet.